toralf/torutils/README.md

 *err.py* is used t collect data for the issue https://trac.torproject.org/projects/tor/ticket/13603

-*hs_hp.py* can be used as a honeypot/mock to simulate a hidden service
+*hs_hp.py* is a simple honeypot of a hidden service

 ## typical call
     $> ./info.py